tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Values which are independent of the true server name, or other information the client wishes to protect, MAY be included in ClientHelloOuter.
 If they match the corresponding ClientHelloInner, they MAY be compressed as described in
-{{outer-extensions}}.
+{{encoding-inner-clienthello}}.
 However, note the payload length reveals information about which extensions are compressed, so inner extensions which only sometimes match the corresponding outer extension SHOULD NOT be compressed.

 Clients MAY include additional extensions in ClientHelloOuter to avoid signaling unusual behavior to passive observers, provided the choice of value